The best French jokes and puns

 This is one of the most interesting but most complicated subjects to transmit.
 It is often when you try to explain a joke that it loses all its effect.
-Do you want to make a joke in French?
+Do you want to make a funny or silly joke in French?
 I’ll give you some examples below.

 Have you ever tasted these delicious caramels?
 If so, your dentist must be rich, because it sticks to your teeth.
 And if not, I suggest you get some, because you won’t only get the caramel… You’ll also get a joke on the inside of the paper when you unwrap the sweet.
 Carambar jokes are very famous in France, it is especially children who love them and they are passed on from generation to generation.
 Why is that?
 Because children love to read the joke inside.
 Try it yourself: